Archaeoraptor: Chronology

-During the initial examination of the fossil on March 6, 1999, it had already become clear to Currie that the left and right feet mirrored each other perfectly and that the fossil had been completed by using both slab and counter slab.
+During the initial examination of the fossil on March 6, 1999, it had already become clear to Currie that the left and right feet mirrored each other perfectly and that the fossil had been completed by using both slab and counterslab.
 He also noticed no connection could be seen between the tail and the body.
 In July 1999, Currie and the Czerkases brought the fossil to the High-Resolution X-ray CT Facility of the University of Texas (Austin) founded and operated by Dr. Timothy Rowe to make CT scans.
 Rowe, having made the scans on July 29, determined that they indicated that the bottom fragments, showing the tail and the lower legs, were not part of the larger fossil.
 He informed the Czerkases on August 2 that there was a chance of the whole being a fraud.
 During a subsequent discussion, Rowe and Currie were pressured by the Czerkases to keep their reservations private.

 Currie in the first week of September sent his preparator, Kevin Aulenback, to the Dinosaur Museum in Blanding to prepare the fossil for better study.
 Aulenback concluded that the fossil was "a composite specimen of at least 3 specimens...with a maximum...of five...separate specimens", but the Czerkases angrily denied this and Aulenbeck only reported this to Currie.
 Currie did not inform National Geographic of these problems.

 On August 13, 1999, the team submitted a manuscript titled "A New Toothed Bird With a Dromaeosaur-like Tail" under the names of Stephen Czerkas, Currie, Rowe, and Xu, to the journal Nature in London.
-The paper mentions two places and includes a figure illustrating the point that one of the legs and the tail are counterparts that were composited into the main slab.
+The paper mentions in two places, and includes a figure illustrating the point, that one of the legs and the tail are counterparts that were composited into the main slab.

 On August 20 Nature rejected the paper, indicating to the Czerkases that National Geographic had refused to delay publication, leaving too little time for peer review.
 The authors then submitted the paper to Science, which sent it out for peer review.
 Two reviewers informed Science that "the specimen was smuggled out of China and illegally purchased" and that the fossil had been "doctored" in China "to enhance its value."
 Science then rejected the paper.
 According to Sloan, the Czerkases did not inform National Geographic about the details of the two rejections.